2015 Saskatoon, Saskatchewan, Canada

-Erin Baril and Hannah Swann from St. Edward School came up with the idea of installing bat boxes at their school and along the Meewasin Trail to encourage the little brown bat population in the City of Saskatoon.
+Erin and Hannah from St. Edward School came up with the idea of installing bat boxes at their school and along the Meewasin Trail to encourage the little brown bat population in the City of Saskatoon.
 The students felt that bats would prey upon insects, especially mosquitoes, and reduce the need for the city to spray insecticides and therefore reduce chemicals from entering our watershed.

 Bats are an important part of our watershed.
 They prey upon the insects that we use pesticides to control.
 Bats provide a natural way of controlling insect populations.
 Many North American bats can eat between 6000-8000 mosquito sized insects in one night!